Why Are Prescription Stimulants So Addictive?

 The government’s figures on prescription stimulant use in the National Survey on Drug Use and Health showed that:

-- 4 million Americans used prescription stimulants for non-medical purposes.
+- 4 million Americans used them for non-medical purposes.

 - 461,000 individuals received treatment for stimulant use in 2013 compared to 268,000 who were treated in 2002.